Incoming Students

 The server could be down.
 Check the top right corner of the Office of Information Technology site to learn of any outages or problems.
 Or, call the OIT help desk at (919) 684-2200.
 You can also email help@oit.duke.edu.
 You should be able to login here, at dukehub.duke.edu.

-Should I take a foreign language course in my first semester?
+Should I take a language course in my first semester?

 A class I want to enroll in requires a permission number.
 Should I contact the instructor now?
 Can I register for the course before I get the permission number?